PraisesKalintha/-Healthcare-Fraud-Billing-Audit-Analysis/README.md

 | Pneumonia | 102 | 34 | 33.33% |
 | Cesarean Section | 90 | 29 | 32.22% |

-# Tuberculosis had the highest case volume (103 records) with a 38.83% fraud rate — making it the
+# Tuberculosis had the highest case volume (103 records) with a 38.83% fraud rate —
-most fraud-infiltrated high-volume condition.
-These conditions are targeted because they are common, frequently billed, and harder to audit at scale.
+making it the most fraud-infiltrated high-volume condition.
+These conditions are targeted because they are common,frequently billed, and harder to audit at scale.

 ---